 - For the icing, whisk the confectioners’ sugar, vanilla, corn syrup, and 2 tablespoons of water in a medium bowl.
 It should be quite thick.
 If it is much too thick, add 1/2 Tablespoon more water.
 If it is much too thin, add 2 more Tablespoons of confectioners’ sugar.
 If you drizzle a little of the icing with the whisk, the ribbon of icing will hold for a few seconds before melting back into the icing.
 That is when you know it’s the right consistency and is ready to use.
 If desired, add liquid or gel food coloring.
 You can pour some icing into different bowls if using multiple colors.
 If not decorating right away, cover the icing tightly and keep in the refrigerator for up to 2 days.

-- Decorate the cooled cookies however you'd like.
+- Decorate the cooled cookies however you’d like.
 Squeeze bottles make decorating so easy.
-You may enjoy right away or you can wait 24 hours for the icing to set and harden-- no need to cover the cookies as the icing sets.
+You may enjoy right away or you can wait 24 hours for the icing to set and harden– no need to cover the cookies as the icing sets.
 Once the icing has set, these cookies are great for gifting or for sending.
 I find they stay soft for about 5 days at room temperature and up to 10 days in the refrigerator.

-- Corn syrup gives the icing fabulous shine.
-You may leave it out if you aren't concerned about shiny, glossy icing.
+- Corn Syrup: This is what gives the icing fabulous shine.
+You may leave it out if you aren’t concerned about shiny, glossy icing.

-Start with the right consistency of unsalted butter.
-This is important!
-Butter must be softened, but not melty in the slightest.
+Start with room temperature butter.
 You should be able to press your finger into the stick of butter and make an indent easily, without your finger sliding anywhere.
 Firm, but not cold.
-Lightly softened is what you should go for.
-Use this photo as a visual.
-If it’s helpful, this is exactly what butter should look like before being used in frosting recipes.

-Now, the icing.
-This easy sugar cookie icing is thick; thicker icing is easier to work with.
-If you drizzle a little of it with the whisk, the ribbon of icing will hold for a few seconds before melting back into the icing.
-That is when you know it’s the right consistency.
+Whisk all of the icing ingredients together.
+If you drizzle a little icing off the whisk into the bowl, the ribbon of icing will hold for a few seconds before melting back into the icing.
+That’s when you know it’s the right consistency.

-At this point, you can color the icing if you want.
-Or just begin decorating.
-Have fun!
+At this point, you can color the icing if desired or just begin decorating.